 The “hermeneutical privilege of the poor” is a concept from liberation theology.
 It basically says that when the poor read and interpret scripture, their understanding of the text should be considered more valid than the interpretations preferred by those in power.
 (Who are “the poor”?
 Roughly, I read “the poor” as “those who lack material and social privilege in this world.”)
 The poor read from a perspective that is closer to the text.
 This notion is imperfect, obviously, but I think it approaches a better understanding of who and what the scriptures are for.

-Generally, I’m privileged.
-I’m a highly educated white woman from the United States.
+I’m a highly educated white woman from the United States, which affords me significant privilege.
 That said, I’m still scared to talk about this stuff.
 Misogyny in the Catholic Church is a big deal.
 Internalized misogyny is also a big deal.
 This post (and this blog) represents an attempt to relearn and reinterpret text without panicking.
 I won’t edit rigorously – if I did, I’d never put anything online.
 I won’t research fastidiously – if I did, I’d never put anything online.
 I will simply read and respond as a woman, a feminist, a Catholic, whatever – I will respond as I am.